 An introduction to church music to acquaint the student with the importance, the place, and the responsibility involved in having creative music ministries for all age levels in the local church.
-Introduction to music technology software, sound reinforcement concepts, and church music industry resources.
-Begin development of music ministry philosophy.
+It covers an introduction to music technology software, sound reinforcement concepts, church music industry resources, and the development of a music ministry philosophy.